 - All your creditors, even those who don’t agree with it, are bound by the terms of the agreement

 - Creditors cannot take any further action against you

 - Your outgoings are fixed for a sensible duration (usually five years)

 - When the IVA is finished the balance of what you owe your creditors is written off forever.

 What are the risks of an IVA?

 - Your IVA is entered into a public register which means that credit reference agencies will be able to see it.
-This will seriously impair your ability to open a new bank account or get a loan as your credit rating will be impaired.
+This will affect your ability to open a new bank account or obtain a loan as your credit rating will be impaired.

 - Some firms will require you to pay upfront fees to your Insolvency Practitioner to arrange the IVA, although at Knightsbridge Insolvency, which is part of the Money Advice Group, we don’t charge any upfront fees.

 - If you have equity in your home you will generally be required to release all or part of this in the fourth year of the arrangement as part of the settlement to your creditors.

 - If your IVA fails, or you fail to maintain the payments into an IVA, your creditors can take further action against you and you may be made bankrupt.